Slavery and Human Trafficking Statement

-In addition, the Company’s procurement team seeks to prevent or mitigate adverse human rights impacts of its direct suppliers by the use of a third-party tool to monitor and assess a number of corporate responsibility topics (including child and forced labour) for its largest suppliers.
+In addition, the Company’s procurement team seeks to prevent or mitigate adverse human rights impacts of its direct suppliers by the frequent use of a third-party tool to monitor and assess a number of corporate responsibility topics (including child and forced labour).
 This tool enables the Company to detect the supply chain corporate responsibility risks in respect of those suppliers.
 The Company also has in place a matrix which allows it to more easily identify high risk suppliers from a corporate responsibility perspective.

 6. Training and information available to staff